Tongue Tie Treatment in Cleveland, OH

 For Patients

-Signs of tongue tie vary by age and severity, but some of the most common symptoms include:
+Symptoms can vary by age and severity, but may include:

 • Difficulty breastfeeding or bottle feeding

-• Clicking or popping of the jaw when chewing
+• Clicking or popping in the jaw joints

 TMJ Tongue Tie Treatment in Cleveland